espressif/esp-idf/docs/api-reference/system/sleep_modes.rst

 In deep sleep mode, CPUs, most of the RAM, and all the digital peripherals which are clocked from APB_CLK are powered off.
 The only parts of the chip which can still be powered on are: RTC controller, RTC peripherals (including ULP coprocessor), and RTC memories (slow and fast).

 Wakeup from deep and light sleep modes can be done using several sources.
 These sources can be combined, in this case the chip will wake up when any one of the sources is triggered.
-Wakeup sources can be enabled using ``esp_sleep_enable_X_wakeup`` APIs.
+Wakeup sources can be enabled using ``esp_sleep_enable_X_wakeup`` APIs and can be disabled using ``esp_sleep_disable_wakeup_source`` API.
 Next section describes these APIs in detail.
 Wakeup sources can be configured at any moment before entering light or deep sleep mode.

 Additionally, the application can force specific powerdown modes for the RTC peripherals and RTC memories using ``esp_sleep_pd_config`` API.